Linear particle accelerator: Medical linacs

 Linac-based radiation therapy for cancer treatment began with the first patient treated in 1953 in London, UK, at the Hammersmith Hospital, with an 8 MV machine built by Metropolitan-Vickers and installed in 1952, as the first dedicated medical linac.
 A short while later in 1954, a 6 MV linac was installed in Stanford, USA, which began treatments in 1956.

 Medical linear accelerators accelerate electrons using a tuned-cavity waveguide, in which the RF power creates a standing wave.
 Some linacs have short, vertically mounted waveguides, while higher energy machines tend to have a horizontal, longer waveguide and a bending magnet to turn the beam vertically towards the patient.
 Medical linacs use monoenergetic electron beams between 4 and 25 MeV, giving an X-ray output with a spectrum of energies up to and including the electron energy when the electrons are directed at a high-density (such as tungsten) target.
 The electrons or X-rays can be used to treat both benign and malignant disease.
 The LINAC produces a reliable, flexible and accurate radiation beam.
 The versatility of LINAC is a potential advantage over cobalt therapy as a treatment tool.
 In addition, the device can simply be powered off when not in use; there is no source requiring heavy shielding – although the treatment room itself requires considerable shielding of the walls, doors, ceiling etc. to prevent escape of scattered radiation.
 Prolonged use of high powered (>18 MeV) machines can induce a significant amount of radiation within the metal parts of the head of the machine after power to the machine has been removed (i.e. they become an active source and the necessary precautions must be observed).

 In 2019 a Little Linac model kit, containing 82 building blocks, was developed for children undergoing radiotherapy treatment for cancer.
 The hope is that building the model will alleviate some of the stress experienced by the child before undergoing treatment by helping them to understand what the treatment entails.
 The kit was developed by Professor David Brettle, Institute of Physics and Engineering in Medicine (IPEM) in collaboration with manufacturers Best-Lock Ltd. The model can be seen at the Science Museum, London.

+An MR-LINAC is a medical linac integrated with a Magnetic resonance imaging scanner, which allows for real-time imaging during treatment, as well as patient motion management, and on-table adaptive planning.